-A depressed person will also begin talking more philosophically then they normally do and discuss big idea topics like the meaning of life.
+A depressed person will also begin talking more philosophically than they normally do and discuss big idea topics like the meaning of life.
 They might talk about death, the possibility of ending their life or other dark topics of conversation.
-This habit can be a sign that they are secretly having a lot of depressed thoughts.
+This habit can be a sign that they are secretly having a lot of depressing thoughts.

 Wearing a Mask of Happiness

 A person struggling with depression may try to avoid talking about what they are feeling to anyone.
 Talking about their feelings can make them more real so they may find ways to hide their true emotional state.
 They might wear a mask of forced happiness, especially around people they aren’t close with.

 Their mask of happiness may start to wear thin the longer a person spends time with them.
 Because of this people with depression may try to spend less time around others for fear that their true emotional state will start to show itself.
 They may make many excuses not to hang out or to leave early so they can maintain their mask around others.